brickcap/openresty_examples/book.md

 "**But my application is working.
 I don't want to change any thing**"

 I am not asking you to change.
 Remember that openresty is still nginx.
 Everything that was working will continue to work.
-Openresty just gives you an opprotunity to make use of nginx in ways that you might not have considerd before.
+Openresty just gives you an opportunity to make use of nginx in ways that you might not have considered before.
 You have nothing to loose and much to gain.

 **What do you need to start learning open resty?**